tajay59/homeautomation2/README.md

-# Internet of Things (IoT) Template - Random Number Generator and Analysis
+# Internet of Things (IoT) Template - Home Automation and Analysis

 ### Description
-The hardware must generate a random integer upon pressing a button, display it on a seven-segment unit, and then publish it to a topic subscribed to, by both the backend and frontend sections of the system.
-It is also required to process and execute actions for any messages published to a topic to which it is subscribed.
+The Hardware component has two tasks: (1) Implement a remote authentication sub-system as part of a Home Automation System, for the main entrance of a Smart Home.
+This enables home owners to grant temporary access to their home, by providing their guest with a 4 digit passcode.
+Subsequently, the pin can be change remotely, after the guest leaves.
+(2) A real-time water management sub-system for the Home Automation System, to monitor the water levels of a 1000 US Gal storage tank located on the compound.

-The backend is tasked with storing data, published by the hardware, in the database following the schema specified in the hardware specifications.
-Additionally, it is responsible for making the stored data in the database accessible to the frontend through API routes.
+The Backend component also has two tasks: (1) Store data sent via HTTP POST request from the Arduino Nano in a database.
+This database should adhere to a specified schema.
+(2) Facilitate the access of stored data by the hardware and frontend.
+This should be accomplished through the implementation of API routes on the frontend and HTTP GET request from the hardware (ESP32) component.

-The role of the frontend is to showcase the latest randomly generated integer published by the hardware on a webpage.
-Additionally, it must offer an interface, in the form of buttons, to toggle the state of two LEDs controlled by the hardware.
-Furthermore, the webpage should incorporate a chart or graph to illustrate the frequency distribution of each randomly generated integer stored in the database.
-Finally, it should include an interface, presented as cards, to retrieve and display a count of the number of times each LED was turned on.
+The Frontend component is tasked with: (1) Provide a User Interface (UI), on a webpage, for setting a 4 digit passcode used by the Remote authentication system’s hardware component to control access at the main entrance.
+(2) Provide a user interface (UI), on a webpage, featuring charts and graphs to display real-time status of the Water Management System.
+(3) Another webpage, which should integrate a visual representation, such as a chart or graph, extracting trends and illustrating any correlation among variables, from data stored in the database.

 # Hardware Setup